ECN375 Natural Resource and Environmental Economics - Theory and Applications

 General good knowledge in mathematics equivalent to ECN102 Introduction to Mathematics for Economists.
 Knowledge about differentiation, integration, and unconstrained/constrained optimization.

 Term paper.
-Approved exercise is valid until the next time the course is given and at the re-examination.
+Approved mandatory activity is valid until the next time the course is given and at the re-examination.

-Two tematic in-class tests (environmental economics and natural resource economics) at the end of the respective themes in the course.
+Portfolio.
+Two thematic in-class tests (environmental economics and natural resource economics) are given at the end of the respective themes in the course (2x25%), and a term paper (50%) is due at the end of the exam period.

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse) + ECN275 Natural Resource and Environmental Economics - theory or equivalent.